hbldh/bleak/docs/scanning.rst

 .. warning:: Do not name your script `bleak.py`!
 It will cause a circular import error.

-.. warning:: On macOS you need to give your terminal permission to access Bluetooth.
+.. warning:: On macOS you may need to give your terminal permission to access Bluetooth.
 See `this troubleshooting message <https://bleak.readthedocs.io/en/latest/troubleshooting.html#bleak-crashes-with-sigabrt-on-macos>`_